-To investigate the molecular expression profile associated with root hydrotropism, we performed RNA sequencing analyses using wild-type (Col-0) and miz1 roots grown under control (C) and hydrostimulation (H) conditions.
-We found that hydrostimulation significantly upregulated (>1.5-fold) 365 and 1468 genes in wild-type and miz1 roots, respectively (Fig. 4A), while 469 and 701 genes were significantly downregulated (<0.5-fold; Fig. 4B).
-There were 6 DEGs in wild-type roots and 21 DEGs in miz1 roots that were related to auxin signalling pathway or auxin biosynthesis.
-For example, NIT2 (AT3G44300, encoding for a nitrilase), WAG1 (AT1G53700, involved in wavy root growth), and YUC3 (AT1G04610, a member of the YUCCA family) were upregulated under hydrostimulation in wild-type roots, while the expression levels of IAA1 (AT4G14560, indole-3-acetic acidinducible 1), SAUR61 (AT1G29420, small auxin upregulated RNA), and SAUR78 (AT1G72430, small auxin upregulated RNA) were downregulated (Fig. 4C; Supplementary Table S4).
-Similarly, eight auxin-related genes, including NIT2, were upregulated under hydrostimulation in miz1 roots, while 13 auxin-related genes, such as IAA14 and SAUR78 were downregulated (Fig. 4C; Supplementary Table S4).
-DEGs related to starch (amyloplast) metabolism were also enriched under hydrostimulation (3 DEGs in wild-type roots and 6 DEGs in mizl roots).
-Notably, AMY3 (AT1G69830, a plastid-localised alpha-amylase) and LUP1 (AT1G78970, a lupeol synthase 1) were upregulated under hydrostimulation in wildtype roots, while BAM9 (AT5G18670, a beta-amylase) was downregulated (Fig. 4C; Supplementary Table S5).
-SEX4 (AT3G52180, a plant-specific glucan phosphatase), SGR5 (AT2G01940, involved in shoot gravitropism) and SS3 (AT1G11720, a starch synthase) were upregulated under hydrostimulation in miz1 roots, while AMY2 (AT1G76130, an alphaamylase), BAM3 (AT4G17090, a beta-amylase) and SGR9 (AT5G02750, involved in shoot gravitropism) were downregulated (Fig. 4C; Supplementary Table S5).
+To investigate the molecular expression profile associated with root hydrotropism, we performed RNA sequencing analyses using WT (Col-0) and miz1 roots grown under control (C) and hydrostimulation (H) conditions.
+We found that hydrostimulation significantly up-regulated (>1.5-fold) 365 and 1468 genes in WT and miz1 roots, respectively (Fig. 4A), while 469 and 701 genes were significantly downregulated (<0.5-fold; Fig. 4B).
+There were six DEGs in WT roots and 21 DEGs in miz1 roots that were related to auxin signalling pathway or auxin biosynthesis.
+For example, NIT2 (AT3G44300, encoding a nitrilase), WAG1 (AT1G53700, involved in wavy root growth), and YUC3 (AT1G04610, a member of the YUCCA family) were up-regulated under hydrostimulation in WT roots, while the expression levels of IAA1 (AT4G14560, indole-3-acetic acid-inducible 1), SAUR61 (AT1G29420, small auxin up-regulated RNA), and SAUR78 (AT1G72430, small auxin up-regulated RNA) were downregulated (Fig. 4C; Supplementary Table S4).
+Similarly, eight auxin-related genes, including NIT2, were up-regulated under hydrostimulation in miz1 roots, while 13 auxin-related genes, such as IAA14 and SAUR78, were down-regulated (Fig. 4C; Supplementary Table S4).
+DEGs related to starch (amyloplast) metabolism were also enriched under hydrostimulation (three DEGs in WT roots and six DEGs in miz1 roots).
+Notably, AMY3 (AT1G69830, a plastid-localized α -amylase) and LUP1 (AT1G78970, a lupeol synthase 1) were up-regulated under hydrostimulation in WT roots, while BAM9 (AT5G18670, a β-amylase) was down-regulated (Fig. 4C; Supplementary Table S5).
+SEX4 (AT3G52180, a plant-specific glucan phosphatase), SGR5 (AT2G01940, involved in shoot gravitropism), and SS3 (AT1G11720, a starch synthase) were up-regulated under hydrostimulation in miz1 roots, while AMY2 (AT1G76130, an α -amylase), BAM3 (AT4G17090, a β -amylase), and SGR9 (AT5G02750, involved in shoot gravitropism) were downregulated (Fig. 4C; Supplementary Table S5).
 These results suggest that hydrostimulation influences the expression of auxin-related and amyloplast-related genes.

-Further investigation of changes in the expression of auxin-regulated genes was performed using transgenic plants expressing auxin response reporters (DR5:GFP) in wild-type and miz1 roots (Fig. 4D; Supplementary Fig. S8A).
-Under hydrostimulation, the DR5:GFP signal intensity was significantly lower in the root tips of miz1 plants than wild-type plants (Fig. 4D; Supplementary Fig. S8A), consistent with the RNA sequencing data (Fig. 4C; Supplementary Table S4).
-In addition, the amounts of amyloplasts were substantially decreased under hydrostimulation, in both wild-type and miz1 plants (Fig. 4E; Supplementary Fig. S8B).
+Further investigation of changes in the expression of auxin-regulated genes was performed using transgenic plants expressing auxin response reporters (DR5::GFP) in WT and miz1 roots (Fig. 4D; Supplementary Fig. S8A).
+Under hydrostimulation, the DR5::GFP signal intensity was significantly lower in the root tips of miz1 plants than in WT plants (Fig. 4D; Supplementary Fig. S8A), consistent with the RNA sequencing data (Fig. 4C; Supplementary Table S4).
+In addition, the amounts of amyloplasts were substantially decreased under hydrostimulation, in both WT and miz1 plants (Fig. 4E; Supplementary Fig. S8B).